-Goya has fostered a longstanding history in leading the culinary culture of Latin cuisine in the United States, while solidifying its position as an iconic symbol beginning in New York.
+Goya has fostered a longstanding history in leading the culinary culture of Latin cuisine in the United States while solidifying its position as an iconic symbol beginning in New York City.
 The company’s commitment to excellence is the cornerstone of Goya’s popular credo, “If It’s Goya, It Has To Be Good”.
 The result of this simple, yet deeply resonant pledge is the evolution of Goya Foods as a leader in the Latin American food industry and a trusted American brand.

 Don Prudencio Unanue & his wife Carolina

 As the Hispanic population grew in New York and throughout the United States, Goya’s product line and facilities expanded as well.
 The company relocated from Lower Manhattan to Brooklyn in 1958, until it established its current headquarters in New Jersey in 1974.
-In 2005, Goya launched a 10 year strategic plan and invested $500 million in a global expansion, designed to reach new consumers and strengthen the Goya brand worldwide.
-From 2014 - 2016, Goya opened five new state of the art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet consumer demands of Goya products.
-In total, the company now boasts 26 facilities throughout the United States, Puerto Rico, Dominican Republic and Spain, employs over 4,000 worldwide, and produces and distributes over 2,500 products including condiments, pantry items, beverages, canned and frozen, as well as a vast assortment of low sodium, gluten-free, organic, and kosher foods.
+In 2005, Goya launched a 10-year strategic plan and invested $500 million in a global expansion, designed to reach new consumers and strengthen the Goya brand worldwide.
+From 2014 - 2016, Goya opened five new state-of-the-art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet consumer demands for Goya products.
+In total, the company now boasts 26 facilities throughout the United States, Puerto Rico, Dominican Republic and Spain, and employs over 4,000 worldwide.

 Goya manufacturing and distribution center, Puerto Rico

-Through impeccable marketing strategies, tactics and insightful research, Goya has positioned its diverse product lines as a reputable brand among both the Hispanic market and mainstream consumers, generating $1.4 billion in annual sales.
-Once only sold in bodegas, mom & pop specialty stores to now, mega supermarkets like Costco, Sam’s Club and BJ’s Wholesale, Goya Foods can be found in aisles across the nation.
-The evolution and success of Goya Foods has demonstrated the company’s strength and brand power within the Hispanic market and its crossover into mainstream America.
+Through impeccable marketing strategies, tactics and insightful research, Goya has positioned its diverse product lines as a reputable brand among both the Hispanic market and mainstream consumers, generating $1.5 billion in annual sales.
+Once only sold in bodegas, mom & pop specialty stores to now, national club stores like Costco, Sam’s Club, and BJ’s Wholesale, Goya Foods can be found in aisles across the nation.
+The evolution and success of Goya Foods have demonstrated the company’s strength and brand power within the Hispanic market and its crossover into mainstream America.

 Central American products